AltBeacon/android-beacon-library/index.md

 ### What devices can detect beacons?

 Any device with Android 4.3+ and a Bluetooth Low Energy chipset can detect beacons with this library.
-As of August 2017, this is approximately 92 percent of Android devices according to the [Google Play Store](https://developer.android.com/about/dashboards/index.html).
+As of September 2018, this is approximately 96 percent of Android devices according to the [Google Play Store](https://developer.android.com/about/dashboards/index.html).

-To transmit as a beacon, Android 5.0+ and firmware supporting Bluetooth Low Energy Peripheral Mode are required.
+To transmit as a beacon, Android 5+ and firmware supporting Bluetooth Low Energy Peripheral Mode are required.

 ### Eddystone Support